jjensen/luaplus51-all/Src/Modules/LuaMacro/readme.md

 (The getter `get` is callable, and returns the type and value of the next token.)

 It is probably a silly example, but it illustrates how a macro can be overloaded based on its lexical context.
 Much of the expressive power of LuaMacro comes from allowing macros to fetch their own parameters in this way.
-It allows us to define new syntax and go beyond 'pseudo-functions', which is more important for a conventional-syntax language like Lua, rather than Lisp where everything looks like a function.
+It allows us to define new syntax and go beyond 'pseudo-functions', which is more important for a conventional-syntax language like Lua, rather than Lisp where everything looks like a function anyway.

 It is entirely possible for macros to create macros; that is what `def_` does.
 Consider how to add the concept of `const` declarations to Lua: